YouNow/younow.github.io/policy/en/partners.md

 Please be advised that in applicable situations, YouNow reserves the right to report suspicious and/or criminal activity to local authorities.

-For more information on safety, please read YouNow’s [Trust & Safety hub] (/policy/en/trust), as well as [YouNow’s Guide for Parents] (/policy/en/parents).
+For more information on acount safety & privacy, please refer to [Partner Safety Guide](https://www.younow.com/policy/en/psafety), YouNow's [Trust & Safety hub](/policy/en/trust), as well as [YouNow’s Guide for Parents](/policy/en/parents).

 ## Thank you!